 Please note that because the certificate of eligibility is valid for only three months from the date of issuance and it becomes invalid if the landing application is not filed within that period, Kansai Gaidai is not able to apply for it very far in advance.
 Therefore you should expect to receive your certificate of eligibility within the three-month period before the beginning of the semester.

 Progress on immigration procedures can be retrieved from K-GENESYS.

 Please also see the Embassy of Japan in London website for how to apply for your visa.

 Students need to have passports valid for the length of the exchange programme.
 Students from Commonwealth countries do not need a visa to travel to Jamaica, Trinidad or Barbados.
-Once registered with the University, the International Office will apply for a study permit on your behalf.
-The fee for this is approx $100
+Once registered with the university, the International Office will apply for a study permit on your behalf.
+The fee for this is approximately $100.

 Some programmes will offer accommodation and meal plans and some will have mandatory health insurance plans - details on the partner pages.

 You must get full health and travel insurance for the entire period of your exchange.
 This is VERY important!

 You can usually purchase health insurance via your host university.

 You can apply for personal belongings cover under the university travel insurance but may wish to supplement this with your own cover.